Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: The model

+and chooses the solution consistent with $t_{n,k}>t_{n,k-1}$.
+This can be seen as $N$, mutually dependent nonlinear maps. $b$ is some yet unknown parameter, which we assume to be the same for all the bus drivers in the model and which marks the strength of the logarithmic repulsion with respect to the harmonic potential.
+The presented approach is convenient as we can explicitly solve the quadratic equation and therefore, as we describe in the next section, simulating this model on a computer is straightforward.

 Thus, there are many agents (bus drivers), each optimizing the behavior with respect to the agent in front.
 Moreover, a change in the arrival time with respect to the optimal one, for some bus driver, will by definition result on average with a smaller pay-off.
 The realization of this scheme is thus a form of Nash equilibrium \cite{NetworkinGames} - each player, at every bus stop can choose from a continuous set of strategies associated with the travel times.
 Note, that this does not generalize to a Wardrop equilibrium \cite{NetworkinGames, Wardrop} as the number of drivers grow, because the choice of the strategy of one, directly influences the situation of only the one immediately behind him.
-Finally, the optimization is done individually and for each bus stop separately, hence there might be a global equilibrium possible, for which the total earnings of all the bus drivers are higher then the total earning resulting with using this optimization method (this being a hallmark of a decentralized systems).
+Finally, the optimization is done individually and for each bus stop separately, hence there might be a global equilibrium possible, for which the total earnings of all the bus drivers are higher then the total earning resulting with using this optimization method - this being a hallmark of decentralized systems.
+A centralized system, in other words, would (possibly) be able to decide on arrival times to the proceeding stops of each of the buses in such a way to achieve a higher sum of earning of all the bus drivers.
+In this case, the Nash equilibrium would not be optimal (at least globally).
+This is akin to the Braess's paradox describing situations for which the overall performance of a traffic network is not optimal when the drivers choose their route selfishly.